-- B. Describe how the second eligibility threshold: - 1.
-Takes into account the typical household budget of a low-income family: OEC utilized data from the United Way of Connecticut's ALICE Project Report (2018) to confirm the second eligibility threshold.
-The ALICE Project calculates a Household Survival Budget based on the average actual costs of basic necessities (housing, child care, food, health care, and transportation) in Connecticut, adjusted for different counties and household types. - 2.
-Is sufficient to accommodate increases in family income over time that are typical for low-income workers and that promote and support family economic stability:
+- B. Describe how the second eligibility threshold: - Takes into account the typical household budget of a low-income family: OEC utilized data from the United Way of Connecticut's ALICE Project Report (2018) to confirm the second eligibility threshold.
+The ALICE Project calculates a Household Survival Budget based on the average actual costs of basic necessities (housing, child care, food, health care, and transportation) in Connecticut, adjusted for different counties and household types.

-The cost of living in Connecticut is high.
+- 2. Is sufficient to accommodate increases in family income over time that are typical for low-income workers and that promote and support family economic stability: The cost of living in Connecticut is high.
 Based on the 2018 ALICE Report calculations, the average Household Survival Budget for a household of 3 would be \$53,860.
-This annual budget accounts for cost of household basics such as housing, child care, food, transportation, health care, taxes, and other miscellaneous essentials.

-3. Reasonably allows a family to continue accessing child care services without unnecessary disruption:

-This level would allow a family to continue accessing child care while maintaining a basic survival budget for the family.

-4. Provide the citation for this policy or procedure related to the second eligibility threshold:

-Policy Transmittal C4K-POL-19-08

-3.2.5 b.
-To help families transition from assistance, does the Lead Agency gradually adjust co-payments for families eligible under the graduated phase-out period? ☑ No ☐ Yes i.
-If yes, describe how the Lead Agency gradually adjusts copayments for families under a graduated phase-out. ii.
+This annual budget accounts for cost of household basics such as housing, child care, food, transportation, health care, taxes, and other miscellaneous essentials. - 3.
+Reasonably allows a family to continue accessing child care services without unnecessary disruption: This level would allow a family to continue accessing child care while maintaining a basic survival budget for the family. - 4.
+Provide the citation for this policy or procedure related to the second eligibility threshold: Policy Transmittal C4K-POL-19-08 со-р aym ents for families eligible under the graduated phase-out period? $\boxtimes$ No Yes i.
+If yes, describe how the Lead Agency gradually adjusts co-payments for families under a graduated phase-out: Click or tap here to enter text. ii.
 If yes, does the Lead Agency require additional reporting requirements during the graduated phase-out period?
-(Note: Additional reporting requirements are also discussed in section 3.4.3 of the plan.) □ No. ☐ Yes.
-Describe:
+(Note: Additional reporting requirements are also discussed in section 3.4.3 of the Plan.) □ No □ Yes, Describe: Click or tap here to enter text.

+b.
+To help families transition from assistance, does the Lead Agency gradually adjust